 Every prospect who receives your message looks at your profile before they decide whether to accept or reply.
 A profile that looks like a salesperson's pitch page gets ignored.
 A profile that looks like a founder solving a real problem gets engaged.

-For outreach to SaaS founders specifically, your headline should describe the problem you solve, not the role you hold.
-"Building Thoth - AI CMO for SaaS founders doing marketing without a team" is more compelling than "Co-Founder at Distribution Studio."
+Your headline should describe the problem you solve, not the role you hold.
+"Building Thoth — AI CMO for SaaS founders doing marketing without a team" is more compelling than "Co-Founder at Distribution Studio."
 The former tells the prospect immediately whether you are relevant to them.
-The latter makes them do the work of figuring it out.

-Your featured section should link directly to the free audit at distribution.studio - not your homepage, not your about page.
+Your featured section should link directly to the free audit at distribution.studio — not your homepage.
 The audit is your lowest-friction conversion point and it should be the first thing a visiting prospect sees.

 Why manual LinkedIn monitoring does not scale